 - Difficulty with social skills like an inability to read other people, can hinder smooth functioning of a group.
 Being able to pick up subtle non-verbal signals of group members helps raise the efficiency of the group’s ability to work together.
 This may be one of the reasons that children with social difficulties like Asperger’s and autism may struggle with group acceptance in some cases.

-Parents who beseech their Asperger or autisic children to “act normally” are really saying: “I see these social skills as crucial for your survival and I want you to survive”.
-Such parents can learn to see that where it’s impossible to “act normally” because of certain constraints, a child will still be able to survive with the tools and talents that they do have.
+Parents who beseech their Asperger or autisic children to “act normally” are really saying: “I see these social skills as crucial for your survival and I want you to survive and thrive”.
+Such parents can learn to see that where it’s impossible to “act normally” because of certain constraints, a child will still be able to survive and thrive with the tools and talents that they do have.

 - Tendency to argue with convention and with group leaders, thus slowing down the group.
 It is important to note that there is a difference between “arguing” and holding different opinions and expressing them appropriately.
 Appropriate sharing of ideas can be innovative and valuable to the group.
 It is only when a tyrannical or fanatical stance is taken, where compromise and consideration of others is disregarded, that disagreements can become an encumbrance.